vladtsit/node-red-keenetic/README.md

 Reboot Node-Red before continue.

+You may need following additional nodes according to your configuration:

+node-red-contrib-splitter

 After that you can import the flow from flow.txt.
 Then change username and password to your router in "Put your router login/pass here".
 Please take into acccount tha this is sample flow, you need to tune it up according to your smarthome solution.